piotrpolak/pepiscms/README.md

 ## Some history

 PepisCMS was started in 2007 as an experimental academic project.
-It is written on top of the [CodeIgniter framework](https://codeigniter.com/) and during its lifetime it has been fluently ported from CodeIgniter version 1.5.4 to 3.0 (and counting).
+The system is written on top of the [CodeIgniter framework](https://codeigniter.com/) and during its lifespan it has been fluently ported from CodeIgniter version 1.5.4 to 3.0 (and counting).

 As 2018, the project is **fully functional** (and really fast) but you should be aware that its source code is quite far away from php latest architectural styles and by some it might be considered a **legacy** (and that would not be offensive, see its [maintainability score](https://codeclimate.com/github/piotrpolak/pepiscms) at Code Climate).

 ## Development philosophy

 During all those years the project has been developed using a very conservative approach and manually tested on multiple deployments prior to releasing a stable version.
-This made it possible to keep regression to minimum.
+This made it possible to keep regression to minimum but in time of TDD and automatic builds this approach is obsolete.

 ### Becoming open source

-On its "10th birthday" the project was released as open source under the [MIT license](LICENSE.txt).
+On the "10th birthday" the project was released as open source under the [MIT license](LICENSE.txt).

 Prior to pushing the project to github its code has been slightly refactored, cleaned up from any proprietary code, described by some tests and released as a composer dependency.